 Costs are determined by statutory law, the Act on Court Fees ("Gerichtsgebührengesetz").
-Court fees must be paid by the claimant (or the appellant) in advance, the amount of the fee is dependent on the value of the dispute.
-Additional costs, such as for expert opinions, witnesses, etc., will also have to be paid in advance by order of the court.
+Court fees must be paid by the claimant (or the appellant) in advance, the amount of the fee depending on the value of the dispute.
+Additional costs, such as for expert opinions, witnesses, etc., must also be paid in advance by order of the court.

-The costs of representation by counsel are also determined by statutory provisions on the tariff of attorneys ("Rechtsanwalt-starifgesetz") and depend on the duration and complexity of the proceedings (number of hearings, briefs, other interventions of the counsel) and the interest (value) in dispute.
-The court will order which party must bear the costs (court's and counsel's fees) and to what extent.
+The costs of representation by counsel are also determined by statutory provisions on the tariff of attorneys ("Rechtsanwaltstarifgesetz") and depend on the duration and complexity of the proceedings (number of hearings, briefs, other interventions of the counsel) and the interest (value) in dispute.
+The court will order which party has to bear the costs (court's and counsel's fees) and to what extent.
 In order for the court to determine the costs, the costs must be announced to the court at the last hearing.
 If the costs are not presented at the end of the hearing, the court cannot award any costs, which means that no reimbursement is due.
 As a general rule, the succumbing party is ordered to pay the costs to the degree it succumbed in the proceedings.
 There are no rules on costs budgeting.

 1.6 Are there any particular rules about funding litigation in your jurisdiction?
-Are claimants and defendants permitted to enter into contingency fee arrangements and conditional fee arrangements?
+Are contingency fee/ conditional fee arrangements permissible?